pypolitics/bankofparliament/README.md

 ## Todo

+* prevent pan and zoom on plot
+* font on plot
 * data parsing - fix amount parsing on both property and employment categories
-* Better header and filter / sort area
-* Text on the About page
 * pretty strings on item parsing

 * Photo of mp on graph